 When will you pay more than the standard Part B premium?

 There are many reasons why you might pay more, but let's start with IRMAA.
 IRMAA subjects you to pay a higher premium.
 IRMAA is not your ex-girlfriend, but it is something that you probably won’t want to have to see again.
 It’s a penalty for making too much money.
-IRMAA is an acronym which stands for Income Related Monthly Adjustment Amount.
+IRMAA is an acronym that stands for Income Related Monthly Adjustment Amount.